Talent crunch is a problem for Calibration labs, and we need to fix it.

 We need a larger talent pool.

 That’s right.
 We need more people to join the industry.
 The output from skilling institutions and educational institutions to the calibration industry is way below the requirement in the industry.
-This means we need more skilling institutions and finishing schools focused on this domain.
+We need more skilling institutions and finishing schools focused on this domain.

 The question is who will invest in building such institutions.